|

 A single transaction

-(either initiating a long or short position).
+(either initiating a long or

 |